ashwnacharya/ashwnacharya.github.io/_posts/2024-01-15-comparing-yourselves-to-others.markdown

 ## Comparison can be valuable.
 There's a lot of self-help literature which tell you that comparison is the thief of joy, and how your only competition should be your past self.
 These are generally sound principles.

-However, Personally, I find comparison to be useful in navigating my career, as long as I limit myself to comparing with those who are only slightly ahead of me within a similar timeframe.
+However, I personally find comparison to be useful in navigating my career: as long as I limit myself to comparing with those who are only slightly ahead of me.

 This for me, aligns neatly with the [80% rule](2024/01/10/progressive-overloading).